wix/Detox/docs/Guide.Migration.md

 * If you want to create automatically a subdirectory with timestamp and configuration name (to avoid file overwrites upon consquent re-runs), specify a path to directory that *does not end* with a slash.
 * Otherwise, if you want to put artifacts straight to the specified directory (in a case where you make a single run only, e.g. on CI), *add a slash* to the end.

 For more information see [CLI documentation](APIRef.DetoxCLI.md).

-## Migrating from detox 4.x.x to 5.x.x
+## Migrating from Detox 4.x.x to 5.x.x
 The clearest example for for the 4->5 API changes is the change log of detox's own test suite.
 Check [detox test change log](https://github.com/wix/detox/commit/c636e2281d83d07fe0b479681c1a8a6b809823ff#diff-bf5e338e4f0bb49210688c7691dc8589) for a real life example.